 Fort Manoel has been on Malta’s tentative list of UNESCO World Heritage Sites since 1998, as part of the Knights’ Fortifications around the Harbours of Malta.

-The town’s church is also known as “Tal-Ġebla” (literally meaning “of the stone”) and is dedicated to Our Lady of Mount Carmel.
-Its origins date back to a street incident in 1902 that saw drunken sailors throwing a stone towards a facade, with the stone wedging itself in a religious shrine.
-A small chapel built on the site, eventually transformed into a church inaugurated in 1921.
-The annual village feast is celebrated on the second Sunday of July.
+The town’s church is dedicated to Our Lady of Mount Carmel and is called as “Tal-ebla” (literally “of the stone”).
+Its beginnings may be traced back to a street incident in 1902, when intoxicated sailors threw a stone at a façade, the stone being lodged in a holy shrine.
+A tiny chapel was established on the site, which was later turned into a church in 1921.
+On the second Sunday in July, the annual village feast is held.

 Gzira is a self-contained seaside town, boasting all amenities.
 It provides ample shopping opportunities in the form of a string of small shops located along the Gzira promenade.
 Its close proximity to Sliema means that serious shopping can be continued just metres away on the Sliema ferries promenade and at Tigne Point.